Tax returns and compliance

 The categories of income, which are exempt from tax, are the following:

 Are there any concessions made for expatriates in Greece?

 Expatriates who are non-Greek residents are only subject to tax on income from Greek sources.
 Non-residents could have dual contracts and not be subject to tax on income earned for services provided outside Greece.
-In practice, most foreign nationals who are on expatriate assignments in Greece are considered non-Greek residents and may exclude employment income from working outside Greece on condition that such employment income does not relate to services provided in Greece.
+In practice, most foreign nationals who are on expatriate assignments in Greece are considered non-Greek residents (assuming they have kept their tax residency in the home location) and may exclude employment income from working outside Greece on condition that such employment income does not relate to services provided in Greece.

 Is salary earned from working abroad taxed in Greece?
 If so, how?

 Greek tax legislation does not provide any relief to Greek residents who earn a salary outside Greece, except for certain classes of Greek civil servants who are required to fill a vacancy abroad.

 Any other income of the taxpayer is normally added to employment income in order to arrive at taxable income.

 Are investment income and capital gains taxed in Greece?
 If so, how?

 Income from dividends is classified as capital income.
 According to Greek legislation, dividends are subject to tax at the rate of 10 percent.
 The aforementioned taxation exhausts the tax liability in case the beneficiary is an individual.